IBMDeveloperUK/pixiedust-spark-wml/part_1.md

 ![part_1](images/part_1.png)

-When you have completed this code patterns, you will understand how to:
+When you have completed this workshop, you will understand how to:

 - Use [Jupyter Notebooks](http://jupyter.org/) in [IBM Watson Studio](https://dataplatform.ibm.com/)
 - Load data with PixieDust and clean data with Spark